-You can set eDirectory trustees and trustee rights for the junction through the Distributed File Services plug-in for iManager.
-For Active Directory trustees and trustee rights, use Rights tool or NFARM utility.
+You can set trustees and trustee rights for the junction only through the Distributed File Services plugin for iManager.

-- 1 In iManager, click Distributed File Services > Modify Junction. - 2 Browse to locate and select the junction you want to manage. - 3 Click Junction Rights. - 4 Select the Trustee check box next to the user whose rights you want to configure, then modify the user's rights. - For information about file system trustee rights, see Table 11-3 on page 99. - 5 (Optional) Copy the changed settings to the target location by selecting all Trustees, then clicking Copy to Target. - 6 Click Target Rights, verify the trustee and trustee rights settings for the junction target location, then modify the trustee rights if needed.
+- 1 In iManager, click Distributed File Services > Modify Junction. - 2 Browse to locate and select the junction you want to manage. - 3 Click Junction Rights. - 4 Select the Trustee check box next to the user whose rights you want to configure, then modify the user's rights.

+For information about file system trustee rights, see Table 11-3 on page 97.

+- 5 (Optional) Copy the changed settings to the target location by selecting all Trustees, then clicking Copy to Target. - 6 Click Target Rights, verify the trustee and trustee rights settings for the junction target location, then modify the trustee rights if needed.